Humanities & Social Sciences Scholars Program

 How to Apply to the Humanities & Social Sciences Scholars Program (H3SP)

-- In addition, you must complete the Humanities & Social Sciences Scholars Program application.
-The application is open to those who will be graduating high school in 2023, this is the incoming Howard class of HU27.
+• In addition, you must complete the Humanities & Social Sciences Scholars Program application.
+The application is open to those who will be graduating high school in 2024, this is the incoming Howard class of HU28.
 The Application can be found here.
-Application period opens December 12, 2022.
-The application period will close on February 15, 2023 at 11:59pm EST. In order to view/complete the application, you must sign up for a Submittable account.
+Application period opens November 1, 2023.
+The application period will close on January 30, 2024 at 11:59pm EST. In order to view/complete the application, you must sign up for a Submittable account.

-- You must have your letters submitted through the Submittable portal.
-Letters are due no later than February 15th, 2023 at 11:59pm ET.
+• You must have your letters submitted through the Submittable portal.
+The letter is due no later than January 30, 2024 at 11:59pm ET.

 Eligibility Criteria

-- Additional consideration given to applicants with documented leadership experience.
+• Additional consideration given to applicants with documented leadership and research experience.

-- Due to the ongoing impact of the COVID-19 pandemic, Howard University has made the submission of SAT/ACT test scores optional for the 2022-23 admissions cycle.
-This means SAT/ACT test scores will not be required to complete your application for admission, nor will SAT/ACT test scores be required for application/consideration for H3SP’s 1st cohort.
+• Howard University has made the submission of SAT/ACT test scores optional for the 2023-24 admissions cycle.
+This means SAT/ACT test scores will not be required to complete your application for admission, nor will SAT/ACT test scores be required for application/consideration for the Humanities & Social Science Scholars Program’s 2nd cohort.
 Students who were able to take the SAT/ACT and would like to submit their scores may choose to do so.

 Humanities & Social Sciences Scholars Program's Recruitment Calendar